SacredSpud/PicoCalcGames/README.md

 These are games that I've written in Picomite BASIC for the ClockworkPi PicoCalc.

 + Flip/Reverse - An incredibly frustrating tile flip game.
++ Greed - An implementation of the classic terminal game, Greed.
 + Landmine - Drive your tank to rescue civilians on a battlefield riddled with mines.
 + Life - John Conway's classic The Game of Life.
 + PicoMaze - Obtain the Arbitrary Whatsit of Completion in this simple dungeon crawl with plenty of monsters.